MaximilianBeckers/FDRthresholding/readme.md

 /programs/x86_64-linux/eman2/2.2/bin/python FDRcontrol.py -em yourMap.mrc -p 5.6 -w 20 -boxNoise 50 50 120
 ```

+### Incorporation of local resolution information

+A corresponding local resolution map can be supplied to the program by -locResMap yourLocalResolutionMap.mrc .

+The ouput will the be a locally filtered map together with the diagnostic image and the confidence map.

 ### Break down into end to end tests